haoran-zhang/MLND-Project/README.md

 ###P2: Build a Student Intervention System
-Try three major classifier, Decision Tree, SVM and KNeighborsClassifier.
-To learn how to evaluate and tune models by metrics like f1_score.
+I tried three major classifiers in this project: Decision Tree, SVM and KNeighborsClassifier.
+In order to learn how to evaluate and tune models by metrics like f1_score.

 ###P3: Creating Customer Segments